 An unexplained increase in water consumption without a visible leak points to a concealed leak on your supply pipe or heating circuit.

-Most BR1–BR5 properties now have Thames Water smart meters.
-If you receive a continuous flow alert, do not wait for a wet patch — a flow of just 10 litres per hour indicates a live concealed leak that causes structural damage within weeks.
+If your property has a Thames Water smart meter and you receive a continuous-flow alert, do not wait for a wet patch — a small but continuous flow indicates a live concealed leak that can cause significant structural damage if left unresolved.

 Turn off all water-using appliances and check your meter dial.
 If it is still moving — you have a live leak.
 Instruct a leak detection engineer immediately.